 The Cow in India’s Culture

-Traditional agrarian Indian society has been based upon the care of the cow.
+Traditional agrarian Indian society is based upon the care of the cow.
 The cowshed or goshala is a key part of life, even a place for study and conversation.
 Cows are part of the family, starting with the children who are encouraged to play with them and bond with them.
 Eating of beef has been strictly forbidden and killing of cows considered to be a great crime.

 Cows have been integral to the spiritual life in India, with the Vedas personified as the Cosmic Cow who is the Divine Mother and the Divine Word.
 Great yogis and rishis cared for cows as part of their sadhanas.
 The wonderful stories of Krishna, as Gopala and Govinda, as a cowherder, are well known and the subject of many artistic depictions.
 Even a great modern sage like Bhagavan Ramana Maharshi had his special cows that he was very fond of and whose milk he drank.
 Most ashrams in India today have their own cows and goshalas and use the milk widely in ashram food.